-- Does the cost as outlined in the budget and required resources sections appear reasonable given the scope of work? - Do key personnel have adequate time devoted to the project to achieve project objectives?
+- Do the budget and budget justification align with the scope of work and the applicant's proposed work plan? - Does the cost as outlined in the budget and required resources sections appear reasonable given the scope of work? - Do key personnel have adequate time devoted to the project to achieve project objectives?